 Squatter’s Rights Through Adverse Possession

-• Install security cameras to monitor and record any unlawful activities.
+- Install security cameras to monitor and record crime.

-• Secure vacant properties with sturdy locks and perimeter fences.
+- Secure empty houses with locks and fences.

 Steps to Take Before You Sell